Aortic intramural hematoma

-Conservative management is indicated for aortic IMH of the descending aorta (Stanford B).
+Conservative management is indicated for an intramural hematoma of the descending aorta (Stanford B).

-Untreated, IMH can be life-threatening as it can lead to:
+Untreated, an intramural hematoma can be life-threatening as it can lead to:

 The main differential diagnoses are:

-thrombosed false lumen in classic aortic dissection: typically spirals longitudinally around the aorta whereas an intramural haematoma usually maintains a constant circumferential relationship with the aortic wall
+thrombosed false lumen in classic aortic dissection: typically spirals longitudinally around the aorta whereas an intramural hematoma usually maintains a constant circumferential relationship with the aortic wall

-aortitis: typically shows concentric uniform thickening of the aortic wall with or without peri-aortic inflammatory stranding, whereas an intramural haematoma is often eccentric in configuration
+aortitis: typically shows concentric uniform thickening of the aortic wall with or without peri-aortic inflammatory stranding, whereas an intramural hematoma is often eccentric in configuration